We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 It has a large power button that you can easily press even when riding or wearing gloves, without stopping or taking them off.

-If you have a limited budget and you just want something that will make you seen, Blackburn Local 10 is the best affordable bike light.
+If you have a limited budget and you just want something that will make you seen, Cygolite Hotrod USB 50 is the slimmest bike light around.

 Powerful Daytime Mode